If you have chickens laying soft eggs and aren’t sure what to do about it, you’re in luck because I have plenty of answers.

 If your laying chickens aren’t eating enough calcium, soft eggs aren’t your only concern.
 In order to produce eggs, hens must draw calcium from somewhere.

 Oyster shells or toasted egg shells are two supplements that can help provide enough calcium for your flock.
+Of course, you can always use the shells from eggs that fail the egg float test or use those shells in your garden – they’re too old for humans to eat.

 Can be a sign of stress